wimiw123/Ex-ToxiCN-MM/README.md

 ## 📚 C-HarmKB: Chinese Harmful Semantic Knowledge Base

-To address the challenges posed by the lack of cultural background knowledge in detecting Chinese harmful memes, we constructed **C-HarmKB** (Chinese Harmful Semantic Knowledge Base)[cite: 10, 66].
+To address the challenges posed by the lack of cultural background knowledge in detecting Chinese harmful memes, we constructed **C-HarmKB** (Chinese Harmful Semantic Knowledge Base).
 This knowledge base empowers models to decipher implicit meanings and metaphors rooted in Chinese internet culture.

 ### 🛠️ Construction & Statistics
-* **Scale:** The knowledge base comprises **2,870 entries** of Chinese slang, offensive vocabulary, and cultural concepts[cite: 248].
+* **Scale:** The knowledge base comprises **2,870 entries** of Chinese slang, offensive vocabulary, and cultural concepts.
-* **Data Sources:** Terms were systematically harvested via web crawlers from encyclopedic sources (.g., **Baidu Baike**, **Wikipedia**) and specialized subculture forums[cite: 250].
+* **Data Sources:** Terms were systematically harvested via web crawlers from encyclopedic sources (.g., **Baidu Baike**, **Wikipedia**) and specialized subculture forums.
-* **Quality Control:** All terms underwent  rigorous multi-step annotation process by native speakers proficient in Chinese internet culture to ensure accurate definitions and classifications[cite: 254].
+* **Quality Control:** All terms underwent  rigorous multi-step annotation process by native speakers proficient in Chinese internet culture to ensure accurate definitions and classifications.

 ### 🗂️ Taxonomy
-To facilitate fine-grained analysis, entries are categorized into predefined classes[cite: 254]:
+To facilitate fine-grained analysis, entries are categorized into predefined classes:
 * **Sexism**
 * **Racism**
 * **Region**